tytydraco/yessleep/out/Clean.md

 **8. Living Room/Bathroom:** Unfortunately, it seems the first floor bathroom became unusable some time ago, and a corner of the living room was repurposed for this reason.
 The team believes this is where the worst of the smell is coming from.
 As for the fireplace, we actually found that to be clear.
 Perhaps you were mistaken, or there has been some wildlife activity indoors, as the team actually found a great deal of toys scattered over the carpets.
 They did not appear to have dust, indicating they had been moved recently.

 **9. Staircase:** We will be concentrating on the staircase so the team can get to the higher floors.
 Behind the stacks of books, a number of doors were taken off of the hinges throughout the house and potentially collected from other locations as well.
 They have been placed upright and, in many instances, appear to have been cemented to the stairs with cinder blocks behind them.
 This excess weight is probably what has caused the significant warping.
+Of note, we have found additional large quantities of what looks to be salt in front of the doors.

 Please review the attached and confirm the next steps you would like to take.